The coverage information for San Diego is rated as medium-high confidence.

 Most 5G services will use the same spectrum traditionally used for 4G, but some areas will have coverage from a new technology called millimeter wave 5G.
 Service using millimeter wave 5G is extremely fast, but coverage is limited.
 Millimeter waves aren't well-suited for traveling long distances.

-Networks that offer millimeter wave service in San Diego are likely to have sparse coverage (mostly limited to dense, outdoor locations).
+Networks that offer millimeter wave service in San Diego are likely to have sparse coverage (mostly limited to dense, outdoor areas).

 If you frequently travel outside of San Diego, especially to rural areas, you may want to give substantial weight to the National Coverage Scores.